joestubbs/coe379L-sp24/docs/unit04/hands_on_transformers.rst

 2. We need to pad the list of ``input_ids`` with an extra dimension, because the model object presents a batch API, just like with keras and sklearn.

-We can accomplish both of these by using the ``return_tensors`` argument passing a string representing the framework we want returned, with ``"pt"`` for Pytorch and ``"tf"`` for TensorFlow.
+We can accomplish both of these by using the ``return_tensors`` argument, passing a string representing the framework we want returned, with ``"pt"`` for Pytorch and ``"tf"`` for TensorFlow.

 .. code-block:: python3